This section covers addressing and device configuration issues specific to the buses that the Oracle Solaris platform supports.

 Figure 31 Base Address Registers for Memory and I/O

 PCI supports both 32-bit and 64-bit addresses for memory space.
 System firmware assigns regions of memory space in the PCI address domain to PCI peripherals.
 The base address of a region is stored in the base address register of the device's PCI configuration space.
 The size of each region must be a power of two, and the assigned base address must be aligned on a boundary equal to the size of the region.
 Device addresses in memory space are memory-mapped into the host address domain so that data access to any device can be performed by the processor's native load or store instructions.

 PCI supports 32-bit I/O space.
 I/O space can be accessed differently on different platforms.
 Processors with special I/O instructions, like the Intel processor family, access the I/O space with in and out instructions.
-Machines without special I/O instructions will map to the address locations corresponding to the PCI host bridge in the host address domain.
+Systems without special I/O instructions will map to the address locations corresponding to the PCI host bridge in the host address domain.
 When the processor accesses the memory-mapped addresses, an I/O request will be sent to the PCI host bridge, which then translates the addresses into I/O cycles and puts them on the PCI bus.
 Memory-mapped I/O is performed by the native load/store instructions of the processor.

 Hardware configuration files should be unnecessary for PCI local bus devices.
 However, on some occasions drivers for PCI devices need to use hardware configuration files to augment the driver private information.
 See the driver.conf(4) and pci(4) man pages for further details.

 The standard PCI bus has evolved into PCI Express.
 PCI Express is the next generation high performance I/O bus for connecting peripheral devices in such applications as desktop, mobile, workstation, server, embedded computing and communication platforms.